 Unfortunately the rain meant we were soaked in our kayaks and then spent a whole day in wet clothes aboard a day boat before we returned to our actual boat and cabins in the late afternoon.
 It also meant we couldn’t make use of the ‘sun’ terrace on the upper deck, and instead stayed in our own cabins.

 Aside from Mother Nature being a bit tough on us, the impact of tourism on the bay really, really got to me.
 Overtourism is a major aspect of responsible travel and if I’m honest, once I got there I was actually angry at myself for being part of the problem.

-The stops for the day/overnight tours are absolutely teeming with people, tour guides with microphones are yelling in all different languages as people push past trying to rejoin their tour after stopping for photo, rubbish bins are overflowing, wild monkeys are being fed chocolate bars and chips in plastic packets, and there’s trails of litter left in the bay when a big boat leaves.
+The stops for the day/overnight tours are absolutely teeming with people, tour guides with microphones are yelling at the top of their lungs in all different languages as people push past trying to rejoin their tour after stopping for photo, rubbish bins are overflowing, wild monkeys are being fed chocolate bars and chips in plastic packets, and there’s trails of litter left in the bay when a big boat leaves.

 I don’t want to be a Debbie Downer over here but I just want to share my honest experience, as always, so you can get a full idea of what to expect.

 The good news is that there are other options!